designstem/projects/waste/index.md

 ## Mobilier puzzle

 Another example in product design is the Mobilier puzzle of Jean-Pierre Levasseur.
-It uses both shape and countershape to get a complete dollhouse interior out of one sheet of pre-cut plywood.
+It uses both shape and countershape to make a complete dollhouse interior out of one sheet of pre-cut plywood.

 -